HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-schema-usability.md

 Another result of the module structure is that field names and descriptions defined in modules don't match the concrete class.
 This makes schema-driven users interfaces confusing.

+There are no rules governing module usage so it is not clear to metadata developers when modules should be created.
+For this reason modules are used in different ways throughout the metadata schemas.

 However, the module structure adds value in making the schema easier to create, maintain, and keep consistent by avoiding redundant specifications of fields.

 ### User Stories

 *Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*

-* As a user
+* As a consumers of the HCA metadata JSON Schema I want to be able to be able intuitively interpret schema based on common paradigms so that I can easily maintain and extend them.
+* As a metadata schema developer I want to be able to interpret schemas locally without reading other documents so that I can easily maintain and extend them.
+* As a metadata schema developer I want schemas to have no duplicated fields so that I don't have to edit a field in multiple places when making a change.

 ## Detailed Design

 *Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*

-* As a
+One option is to fully expand schemas so that we only publish 'type' schemas.
+Core fields would be copied into these type schemas based on the `schema_type` and module objects would be expanded in-place.
+This would mean that core and module fields would exist in multiple copies in different type schema documents.

+An example of these schemas can be found here https://github.com/HumanCellAtlas/metadata-schema/tree/demod/json_schema/demod

+This implementation makes schemas easier to interpret without needing to look in other referenced core and module schema documents.
+However, editing field that exist in multiple documents would be more difficult and would require tooling to prevent errors.

+In order to align and manage module usage, the current modules should be revised in order to meet the following criteria:

+1. By default nothing is a module.
+1. A group of fields can become a module if they are used in more than three places (e.g. the timecourse module).
+This rule also applies to fields that are semantically identical but differ in name due to the context in which they are used (e.g. ${VARIABLE}_id -> donor_organism_id).
+1. Related fields that require multiple values should be nested arrays in the schema, but they should be expanded in the type document rather than made into a separate module.

 ### Acceptance Criteria [optional]